 Preheat oven to 375 degrees F (190 C) and lightly grease a 9x13 baking dish or rimmed baking sheet.

-Brush halved peppers with a neutral, high heat oil, such as grape seed, avocado or refined coconut.
+Brush halved peppers with a neutral, high heat oil, such as avocado oil or refined coconut oil.

 Add cooked quinoa to a large mixing bowl and add remaining ingredients - salsa through corn.
 Mix to thoroughly combine then taste and adjust seasonings accordingly, adding salt, pepper, or more spices as desired.